XxLeaxX/utn-coding-team/README.md

 Every **Friday** night we will have an skype meeting at **20:00 (UTC -3)** on skype, anyone can join this meeting by entering in this [link](http://bit.do/UTNTraining).
 Even if there is no one connected at the time you join the meeting, we suggest you to wait just in case someone is delayed.
 The link is dynamically so don't try to join more than an hour before the sheduled time.

 ### IDE
-The is a list of possible IDEs for this project, at the moment there is none choosen to be used as the standard.
-The list bellow shows all the alternatives, if you want to add any other, do it through issues.
+The list below is the one for the possible IDEs for this project, at the moment there is none choosen as the standard.
+If you want to add any other, do it through issues.

 1. [Cloud 9](https://c9.io) (check whether you can sign up without credit card)
 2. [Collabedit](http://collabedit.com/)